-Our business is based on the legal regulations, especially regarding freedom of advertising and freedom of expression and the fact that advertisers are solely responsible for the content of their advertising message.
-However, as a provider of advertising in public spaces, we have a responsibility to society.
-Our review processes for critical campaigns are adjusted so that we are able to intervene if necessary.
+Our business is based on legal regulations, especially regarding freedom of advertising and freedom of expression, and the fact that advertisers are solely responsible for the content of their advertising message.
+However, as a provider of advertising in public spaces, we have a responsibility towards society.
+Our review processes for critical campaigns are adapted so we are able to intervene if necessary.

 Working for a good cause